llawford/shwarzone/README.md

 # Shawarma Tycoon
 A game about making your own shawarma restaurant and conquering other shawarama places in the KW area.
-Subtmitted to [TerribleHack XI](https://terriblehack-xi.devpost.com/).
+Submitted to [TerribleHack XI](https://devpost.com/software/shawarma-tycoon).
 Features Comic Sans MS.

 ## Features
 - Turn based game where you click "next day" repeatedly and hope uWaterloo/Laurier students buy your shawarma